Francis Birtles: Life and career

 On Saturday, 13 February 1915 Birtles left Sydney for a six-month-long motoring tour following Burke and Wills' track.
 Birtles took a movie camera and made a cinematographic record of the journey.
 Birtles reached Broken Hill on 25 February and Adelaide on 1 March, where he spent two weeks recovering from an illness, before driving to Burra, Port Augusta, Quorn, and Maree to Cooper Creek.
 Birtles reached Normanton on Saturday, 5 June 1915, and then drove to Melbourne via Cape York, Einasleigh, Hughenden, Tambo, Roma, Toowoomba, and Brisbane, arriving in Melbourne at the end of September 1915 having covered 7,000 miles in seven months.
 He then drove from Melbourne to Swan Hill and Menindee to finish the movie of the Burke and Wills' track.
 The film was called 'Across Australia: In the Tracks of Burke and Wills' and was released by The Co-Operative Film Exchange Ltd of Melbourne, and opened in Melbourne at Hoyt's Olympia Theatre on Christmas Day 1915.

 As a publicity stunt, Birtles was commissioned by Barlow Motors, the Melbourne agent for the Bean cars, to drive a modified Bean 14 car from Darwin to Melbourne.
+In addition to the Bean sponsorship, Birtles' fuel was provided by the British Imperial Oil Company, the Castrol was provided by Sir Charles Wakefield, and the tyres were provided by Dunlop Rubber.
 With his co-driver Alec Barlow, they left Darwin at 4 am on 23 October 1926 and completed the 5440 km journey in eight days and 13 hours, a record.
-The car was dubbed the Sundowner by Birtles.
+The car was dubbed the Sundowner.

 Following this success, Birtles was asked to make an attempt at becoming the first person to drive from England to Australia.
 He departed from Australia House in London on 19 October 1927, farewelled by a crowd of wellwishers including the 1927 Miss Australia.
 In an era when there were few roads and gasoline supplies sparse, the epic eight-month journey carried him across mountains, deserts and through tropical jungles and included a number of sea voyages – the last being from Singapore to Darwin.
 He travelled via Europe, Egypt, Persia (now Iran), India, Burma and Malaya.

 On arrival in Darwin, his car was seized by customs officials demanding import duty, until direct intervention by the Prime Minister Stanley Bruce averted the situation.
 He continued south via Brisbane and Sydney to the official finishing point of the journey at the General Post Office on Elizabeth Street, Melbourne on 25 July 1928.
 He was promptly asked to move on by a policeman for obstructing traffic.

 The journey was not repeated until 1955.

-Birtles had completed more than 70 transcontinental crossings of Australia by mid-1927, details of which were described in his book Battlefronts of Outback (1955).
+Birtles had completed more than 70 transcontinental crossings of Australia by mid-1927, details of which were described in his book Battle Fronts of Outback (1935).